w-p-taylor/w-p-taylor.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I'm a first Year Engineering PhD @ the University of Oxford.
-My research interests are in next-generation Memory Architectures and Memory Optimizations for better, more efficient AI systems.
+My current research interests are in next-generation Memory Architectures and Memory Optimizations for better, more efficient AI systems.

 Prior to starting my PhD, I completed my MEng in Electrical and Electronic Engineering at the University of Nottingham (First Class) in 2025.
 During my undergraduate studies, I completed two summer internships at Qualcomm working in the Physical Design team and the R&D Lab team as part of my UKESF scholarship.
 I also spent a month as a Research Assistant at the University of Oxford researching GPU memory architectures as a prefix to starting my DPhil in Engineering in October 2025.